NiccoloAbate/EndlessRunner/README.md

 Some js utility functions were copied or adapted into src/utils.js (see comments in the file).

 Track 1 was originally made for Niccolo's Rocket Patrol Mod, but edited and ported for this project, originally as a test track, but now included for some extra diversity of tracks. (https://github.com/NiccoloAbate/RocketPatrolMod)

-The menu select sound is currently Nathan's rocket patrol sound... hopefully this will be updated, however there have been lots of other audio tasks to attend to. (https://github.com/nathanaltice/RocketPatrol)

 Lots of other fun improvements and inclusion we all wish we could have made! :)